naturezhanghn/naturezhanghn.github.io/_pages/about.md

 ## About Me

-I am a Senior Imaging Algorithm Engineer at **[Honor](https://www.honor.com/cn/)**, with a strong academic foundation and extensive experience in the fields of artificial intelligence and optical imaging.
-I hold a Ph.D. from the **[College of Optical Science and Engineering, Zhejiang University](http://opt.zju.edu.cn/)**, completed in June 2025, where I conducted cutting-edge research jointly with **[Shanghai AI Laboratory](https://www.shlab.org.cn/)**.
+I am a Senior Imaging Algorithm Engineer at **[Honor](https://www.honor.com/cn/)**, specializing in the development and application of advanced imaging technologies powered by artificial intelligence.
+With a Ph.D. from the **[College of Optical Science and Engineering, Zhejiang University](http://opt.zju.edu.cn/)** completed in June 2025, I have cultivated deep expertise in both optical engineering and AI-driven imaging solutions, including extensive hands-on experience in generative artificial intelligence.

-Throughout my career, I have focused on bridging the gap between AI and imaging technologies to develop innovative solutions that enhance image quality, sensor performance, and computational photography.
-My work integrates expertise in optics, computer vision, graphics, and sensor technologies to push the boundaries of imaging science.
+My professional focus lies in leveraging generative AI models to enhance imaging algorithms, improve sensor data interpretation, and create innovative computational photography techniques.
+I have led and contributed to multiple projects that integrate generative AI with optics and computer vision, driving breakthroughs in image synthesis, enhancement, and real-time processing.

-I began my academic journey with a Bachelor of Science in Optoelectronic Information Science and Engineering from **[Central South University](https://www.csu.edu.cn/)**, graduating among the top of my class and earning the **National Scholarship** as well as recognition as an **Outstanding Graduate of Hunan Province**.
-I then pursued a Master of Science degree at Zhejiang University under the mentorship of **Prof. Huajun Feng**, focusing on modern optical instrumentation.
+My academic background includes a Bachelor of Science in Optoelectronic Information Science and Engineering from **[Central South University](https://www.csu.edu.cn/)**, where I graduated top of my class and received the **National Scholarship** and recognition as an **Outstanding Graduate of Hunan Province**.
+I earned my Master of Science degree at Zhejiang University under the guidance of **Prof. Huajun Feng**, focusing on modern optical instrumentation.

-During my Ph.D., I was honored to be part of the inaugural cohort of the **[Pujiang National Laboratory Joint Training Ph.D.
-Program (2022-2025)](https://www.shlab.org.cn/news/5443403.html)**, where I conducted research under the supervision of **Dr. Yueting Chen** and co-supervision from **Prof. Tianfan Xue**.
-This experience allowed me to collaborate with leading researchers such as **Shi Guo**, **Zhihai Xu**, **Jinwei Gu**, **Xuelong Li**, **Qi Li**, and **Bin Zhao**, contributing to impactful projects at the forefront of AI for imaging.
+During my Ph.D., I was honored to join the inaugural cohort of the **[Pujiang National Laboratory Joint Training Ph.D.
+Program (2022-2025)](https://www.shlab.org.cn/news/5443403.html)**, conducting research under **Dr. Yueting Chen** and co-supervision from **Prof. Tianfan Xue**.
+This experience enabled me to collaborate with leading experts such as **[Shi Guo](https://guoshi28.github.io/)**, **[Zhihai Xu](https://person.zju.edu.cn/0089108)**, **[Jinwei Gu](https://www.gujinwei.org/)**, **[Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ&hl=zh-TW)**, **[Qi Li](https://person.zju.edu.cn/0098047)**, and **[Bin Zhao](https://iopen.nwpu.edu.cn/info/1251/1852.htm)**, advancing the frontiers of AI for imaging.

 ### Research Interests

-My research and professional interests include:
+My research and engineering expertise encompass:

-- Artificial Intelligence and Machine Learning for Imaging
+- Generative Artificial Intelligence for Imaging
 - Optical Engineering and Photonics
 - Computer Vision and Graphics
-- Sensor Design and Signal Processing
+- Sensor Technologies and Signal Processing
 - Computational Photography and Image Enhancement

-I am passionate about leveraging interdisciplinary approaches to create advanced imaging systems and algorithms that have real-world impact.
+I am passionate about harnessing interdisciplinary approaches to develop state-of-the-art imaging systems and AI algorithms with practical impact.

 ## News
 <style>